Photodynamic Therapy

 What to Expect

 Your first step is a skin assessment with your GP.
-If PDT is recommended, your GP will explain the process in full, including how many sessions are likely to be needed, what to expect on the day and how to care for your skin afterwards.
+If PDT is recommended, your GP will explain the process and recommend an appointment at the Neal St Skin Clinic on level 2 of the Neal St Clinic building.

 A follow-up appointment will be scheduled after your treatment so your GP can assess how the skin has responded and determine whether further sessions are needed.